 |09/05/2017||TTh||8:45 AM - 10:15 AM||James Complex 356|

-Four great ancient civilizations are surveyed: Mesopotamian, Egyptian, Greek, and Roman.
-Special attention is given to the Christian and Greco-Roman origins of Western culture.
-(3 units; Interdisciplinary; Fall even years)
+The purpose of this course is to provide students with historical knowledge of the Classical World (Greece and Rome).
+Special attention is additionally given to the Christian and Greco-Roman origins of Western culture.
+(3 units; Fall even years)

 This course is the first of a two-semester study introducing students to the history of Western philosophy.
 This first part begins with the origins of philosophy in ancient Greece and ends with the Late Middle Ages.
 Particular attention is given to Socrates, Plato, Aristotle, St. Augustine, and St. Thomas.
 (3 units; Interdisciplinary; Fall)